GSA/search-gov-website/get-started/account.md

 [Search.gov Home]({{ site.baseurl }}/index.html) > [Admin Center](https://search.usa.gov/sites) > My Account

-You can use Search.gov to power the search box on your federal government website&mdash;at no cost.
+You can use Search.gov to power the search box on your federal government website &mdash; at no cost.

 * [Sign up](#sign-up)
 * [Log in](#login)